Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Method

-The models of lens mass, lens light and source light are complex and their parameter spaces highly dimensional.
-Without human intervention or careful set up, the model-fitting algorithm (e.g. {\tt dynesty}) may converge very slowly to the global maximum likelihood solution or falsely converge on a local maximum. \texttt{PyAutoLens} therefore breaks the fit into a sequence of simpler fits.
+The models of lens mass, lens light and source light are complex and their parameter spaces are highly dimensional.
+Without human intervention or careful set up, the model-fitting algorithm (e.g. {\tt dynesty}) may converge very slowly to the global maximum a posteriori solution or falsely converge on a local maximum. \texttt{PyAutoLens} therefore breaks the fit into a sequence of simpler fits.
 Using the probabilistic programming language {\tt PyAutoFit}\footnote{\url{https://github.com/rhayes777/PyAutoFit}}, we fit a series of parametric lens models with growing complexity.
 Fits to simpler model parameterizations provide information which initialises subsequent fits to the next more complex model.
-We use the Source, Light and Mass (SLaM) pipelines described by \citet[][hereafter E22]{Etherington2022}, \citet{Cao2021} and \citet{He2022}.
+We use the Source, Light and Mass (SLaM) pipelines described by \citet[][hereafter E22]{Etherington2022}, \citet{Cao2021} and \citet{He2023}. \cref{table: pipelines} provides a step-by-step overview of the pipelines used in this work.
 The SLaM pipelines are available at \url{https://github.com/Jammy2211/autolens_workspace}.

 An overview of the SLaM pipelines is as follows: